bustle/ember-cli-amp/README.md

 let options = {};
 if (routeIsAMP(url)) {
-  options.html = 'path/to/dist/amp-index.html' // e.g.
+  options.html = 'path/to/dist/amp-index.html'
-}
+} else {
+  // Fastboot will inject your app's content into the default "index.html" }

 app.visit(url, options)